 Almost every website will now offer package deals or make suggestions for additional products to increase how much each person spends while on your website.
 Offering complimentary items to what they are about to purchase is a great way to increase your sale and keep them engaged for future purchases.
 Maybe they won’t buy an additional item on that go around, but at least they will know you offer it without even needing to look.

 Inbound marketing will determine what demographic of people are visiting your site and how many will see you as a potential source to purchase from.
 This can involve search engine optimization on your page to help people find your website.
 Even use different marketing tactics outside of the realm of the internet to showcase your business.
 The more diverse you are in your marketing strategy, the wider your population will be for potential buyers.
 Don’t limit yourself to just one method, such as a billboard or TV commercial.
 Determine what your most successful means of marketing are, and optimize it constantly.
 Fully utilize the internet with email marketing and online analytics to make your campaign as efficient and far-reached as possible.

 Smartphones and tablets are beginning to replace laptop and desktop computers.
 These devices operate of different platforms and have different methods of connecting people to businesses.
 We are always on the go in America, and you cannot help but to notice that we are now always looking down at our phones.
 Make sure your business can reach people through applications and social networking.

 Mix the Experience

 The easier it is for an individual to make a purchase on your website, the more likely they will do so.
 People are quick to get frustrated if they cannot figure out how to go through with the purchase.
 Having online shopping carts to add items as they shop is a good example of streamlining the online shopping experience.
 Many of us out there are not computer literate and need some assistance in the process.
-Make it simple for them with large colorful buttons and step by step directions on how to make a purchase.
+Make it simple for them with large colourful buttons and step-by-step directions on how to make a purchase.